wp-plugins/overwrite-author-name/readme.txt

 = 1.2 =
 * 2013-12-12
-* fixed the 'publish_post' action hook for post, page and all custom post types
+* fixed the 'publish_post' action hook for page and all custom post types
 * attachment post type is now on the 'edit_attachment' hook

 = 1.1 =